-By age 14, she reached her current height of 6’4” and moved to yet another new town (the 6th town to be exact).
+By age 14, Martha reached her current height of 6’4” and moved to yet another new town (the 6th town to be exact).
 This means she was a constant outsider working her way into one flimsy cultural paradigm after another.
 Despite the inkling that life was possibly one big disappointing lie, it wasn’t in her nature to rage against the “nice, loving, preacher-led, ex-marine family” machine.
 Instead, she did as she was told.

 So, the answer is, “Yes, I played basketball.
 All the way through college and for a short while in Turkey.”
 The freak amongst the jocks, she finally hung up her high-tops and moved to New York to feel the creative gristle that’s always made her write like crazy, dance to the sounds of Xerox machines, feel the rhythm of buildings, watch people too much, question everything.

 Ms. Williams made 19 long and short-form, dance theater, site-specific and mixed media dance works in New York and abroad.
 She performed with a few and made a dance film that toured in the US, Brazil, Hong Kong and Japan.
 That's when she made the switch to film.
 This time she put away her dance shoes and went west to CalArts for an MFA in film directing.
-There she wrote and directed 10 short films and finished writing a feature script.
-She’s now back in New York, founded a story-telling series, called The BugHouse SPIN and is developing several personal projects, including Dream State, a ½ hour dark comedy.
-She also works as a freelance Writer and Creative Director, most notably with Intel and NeuroLeadership.

-She still has an inkling that life is possibly one big disappointing lie, but now tries to play it like an invisible violin, hoping for some answers.
+With all that, she still has an inkling that life is possibly one big disappointing lie, but now tries to play it like an invisible violin, hoping for some answers.